arangodb/docs/3.8/programs-arangoimport-details.md

 When enabling the pacing, the initial chunk size is 8MB per second.
 This may be too high or too low, depending on the available disk throughput of the target system.
 To start off with a different chunk size, one can adjust the value of the `--batch-size` parameter.

+{% hint 'tip' %}
-Note: the pacing algorithm was turned on by default in ArangoDB 3.7.10 and higher, and turned off by default in ArangoDB 3.7.11 and higher.
+The pacing algorithm is turned on by default up to version 3.7.10 and turned off by default in version 3.7.11 and higher.
+{% endhint %}